 Tettigoniidae, Long-horned Grasshoppers

 1-2 3/8″ (25-60 mm).
-Dark brown to bluish black, sometimes with pale markings.
-Large pronotum extends backward, concealing female’s vestigial wings and almost covering male’s reduced wings.
-Ovipositor upcurved, swordlike, as long as body.
-Antennae as long as body.
+Dark brown to bluish-black, sometimes with pale markings.
+The large pronotum extends backward, concealing the female’s vestigial wings and almost covering male’s reduced wings.
+Ovipositor upcurved, swordlike, as long as the body.
+Antennae as long as the body.

 Lupine, sagebrush, and many plants, including grains and vegetables.